Financial Aid Application Process

 - Lower School: In general, materials for classroom use are provided by the school or are included in the activity fee.
 Teachers will inform parents if and when extra supplies may be needed, such as gym clothes and school supplies.

 All applicants' materials, records and award amounts are confidential.
-Financial Aid applications are reviewed only by FAST, the members of the Financial Aid Committee, the Director of Financial Aid, and the Financial Aid Coordinator.
+Financial Aid applications are reviewed only by FAST, the members of the Financial Aid Committee, and the Director of Financial Aid.
 Occasionally, financial aid award information (not aid application information) is shared with the Advancement Office, which reports to the State of Pennsylvania to gain additional scholarship monies through the EITC and OSTC programs; with school division heads if additional program support is requested through the Rubenstone Fund; or with the Director of College Counseling, for college scholarship opportunities.

 Families are expected to keep the amount of their aid award confidential.